Huntsville

 In Alabama, the general statute of limitations is two years.
 This implies that if you do not file a lawsuit within two years of the motorbike accident, your case will be lost forever.

 If you are a minor, the law is different.
-There might be alternative ways to extend the deadline even if you believe the filing deadline for your lawsuit has already gone.
+There might be alternative ways to extend the deadline, even if you believe the filing deadline for your lawsuit has already passed.

 To protect your claim, see a lawyer as soon as you can.